-Use the Inflate button to create echoed outlines of the letters.
-Note the 'Remove holes' option is turned on.
+Use the Inflate button is turned on.
 We are using a 5mm inflation.

 Add a Union.
 Next, delete the individual 'Line' objects, as we won't need them anymore.
 Select the Union and use the menu 'Create->outline->delete holes.'